PonasKovas/PonasKovas.github.io/content/posts/minecraft-cheats.md

 });
 {{< /highlight >}}

 `force_emit` is the same as `emit` but without the check we just added (original version).
-So now space is pressed it will be released regardless, and the only point where our thread can stop is before pressing space.
+So now if space is pressed it will be released regardless, and the only point where our thread can stop is before pressing space.

 And there you have it!
 A BLAZINGLY FAST ⚡ autoclicker with FEARLESS CONCURRENCY 🚀